 7. Don’t let your loud uncle get to you

-We all have that uncle who’s never amounted to much in his life, yet he’s the loudest person at the table … especially when the eggnog starts flowing.
-He’s definitely going to be there, and when he finds out you’re vegan, he is going to test your patience.
+We all have that uncle who’s never amounted to much in his life, yet he’s the loudest person at the Zoom gathering … especially after he’s had a few sips of eggnog.
+He’s definitely going to be at your family’s virtual Thanksgiving dinner, and when he finds out you’re vegan, he is going to test your patience.
 Know that his insensitive words are coming, and don’t let him get to you.
 Instead, calmly explain your stance until some other topic grabs his attention—or he passes out from drinking too much.

 Gerry Warren is the philosophy-loving, travel-itching, co-founder of Vegr.
 Alex Moller is an ardent rock climber, obsessed foodie, and frequent meditator, and is the other co-founder of Vegr.

 Photo credit: Kate Lewis

 Love the plant-based lifestyle as much as we do?
 Get the BEST vegan recipes, travel, celebrity interviews, product picks, and so much more inside every issue of VegNews Magazine.
 Find out why VegNews is the world’s #1 plant-based magazine by subscribing today!